hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent-enterprise/authenticate.md

 Authenticate relies on the powers of decentralized identifiers (DIDs).
 By using DIDs, users can prove their identity and authenticate themselves and their interactions with other parties in a decentralized, secure manner.
-Organisations can utilise this technology to streamline their business processes and make authentication transparent and more secure to their users.
+Organizations can utilize this technology to streamline their business processes and make authentication more transparent and more secure to their users.

 Authenticate provides primitives to facilitate the authentication of users and devices through DIDs they control.
 These primitives include creating and